Please read carefully and act consequently! No exemption possible under any circumstances!

 - bonuses are added to the calculated final mark as reward for special interest shown in the study of anatomy:

-production of teaching materials, participation in anatomy scientific meetings, exceptional classes attendance etc.
+participation to the production of teaching materials, participation in anatomy scientific meetings, exceptional classes attendance etc.

 Bonuses can NOT turn a failure final mark into a passing one!